 Martha Washington's Great Cake was a large celebratory cake consisting of fruit and spices.
 In 1797, George Washington refused to serve a third term as President.
 Washington bade the public farewell and returned to Mount Vernon in time for Christmas festivities.
-As part of the Yuletide celebrations, Martha Washington arranged for a type of fruited cake known as a "Great Cake" to be baked and served as a dessert on the last of the twelve days of Christmas, known as Epiphany or Twelfth Night.
+As part of the Yuletide celebrations, Martha Washington arranged for a type of fruited cake known as a "Great Cake" to be baked and served by enslaved people as a dessert on the last of the twelve days of Christmas, known as Epiphany or Twelfth Night.

 Great Cakes were a common dessert in the Colonial Era and tended to be very large, as reflected by the list of ingredients that varied according to the version of the recipe used.
 One transcription of Martha Washington's Great Cake recipe utilized the following ingredients: a peck of flour, three quarters of a pound of sugar, three pounds of melted butter, and seven pounds of currants.
 Added to these ingredients were four grated nutmegs, cloves, cinnamon, mace, caraway seeds, water, and salt.
 Other ingredients included yeast derived from barm (the foam that rises to the top of fermented liquor), and liquid derived from posset, a warm mixture of ale and cream.